The Questions We Hear The Most

 No. We are a nonprofit organization, and do not receive any government funding.
 We depend entirely upon donations, bequests, grants, and revenue from our thrift store to cover our operating costs.
 If you’d like to contribute, we appreciate donations of any size.
 Every dollar counts!

 How do I report a case of animal abuse or neglect?

 If you witness or are aware of any form of animal cruelty, neglect, or abuse in Calaveras County, please contact Calaveras County Animal Services at (209) 754-6509.
 The Calaveras Humane Society does not have the ability or authority to conduct these types of investigations.

 What should I do if I find injured wildlife?

 The Calaveras Humane Society is a companion animal adoption facility.
 We do not provide care to local wildlife.
-If you come across an injured animal, please contact Tri County Wildlife Care.
+If you come across an injured wild animal in Calaveras, Amador, or Eastern San Joaquin Counties, please contact Tri County Wildlife Care.